 Crew rest and recreation areas are also located on the second floor.
 Facilities offered include a recreation room, a gym and various crew rest rooms.

-The NTWU Canteen on the second floor offers three food stalls for staff to choose from: Malay Food, Drinks, and Mixed Vegetable Rice.
+Food and beverages are sold at the NTWU Canteen on the second floor.
 Television screens are placed around the canteen to display staff notices and reminders.
 Corner tables are also equipped with power sockets and USB charging ports for staff to recharge their mobile devices.

 Bus Contracting Model (BCM)